 - Participate in research projects and publish in high quality international journals;

 - Analyse satellite data (or collaborate with colleagues who do this);

 - Organise local seminars/conferences; and

 - Build international presence and collaborations in a global research environment, including speaking at conferences.

-This fixed-term position is full time until December 2024, with possibility of extension, and will be located at the Callaghan Campus (Awabakal and Worimi land).
+This fixed-term position is full time until December 2024, with possibility of extension subject to funding, operational requirements, and performance, and will be located at the Callaghan Campus (Awabakal and Worimi land).